jm-cook/no.varsom/COMPLETE_DASHBOARD_EXAMPLE.md

 No template sensors needed!

+## Visual Alert Icons

+The sensors automatically display warning icons from Yr.no based on the alert level:
+- 🟢 Green (level 1) - No icon (no warnings)
+- 🟡 Yellow (level 2) - Yellow warning icon
+- 🟠 Orange (level 3) - Orange warning icon
+- 🔴 Red (level 4) - Red warning icon

+The icons are displayed automatically in entity cards via the `entity_picture` property.
+No configuration needed!

 ## Step 1: Configure the Integration

 1. Go to Settings → Devices & Services → Varsom Alerts → Configure